thirdweb-example/nft-gated-website/README.md

 This project demonstrates how you can restrict content on your website to only those users who own a token of your choice (any ERC-20, ERC-721 or ERC-1155).

-You can use any token you like, although we will recommend you to use either [Token Drop](https://thirdweb.com/thirdweb.eth/DropERC20), [NFT Drop](https://thirdweb.com/thirdweb.eth/DropERC721) or [Edition Drop](https://thirdweb.com/thirdweb.eth/DropERC1155).
-That's because we will have a button to claim these test tokens for testing this template.
-You can also use any other token you like regardless of them being a drop token.
+You can use any token you like regardless if it's deployed using thirdweb or not.
+However, if the contract wasn't deployed on thirdweb initially, make sure you import the contract on the thirdweb dashboard.

+If you want the token claim functionality, you need to use any of the drop contracts available on our [explore page](https://thirdweb.com/explore).

 ## Tools: